kumahq/kuma-website/docs/docs/1.2.2/policies/traffic-trace.md

   - match:
       kuma.io/service: '*'
   conf:
-    backend: jaeger-collector
+    backend: jaeger-collector # or the name of any backend defined for the mesh
 ```

-We will apply the configuration with `kubectl apply -f [..]`.
+Apply the configuration with `kubectl apply -f [..]`.
 :::

 ::: tab "Universal"